Glossary of Terms

 You will see the CRN(s) listed on documents such as your Unofficial Transcript, your Timetable or Schedule and your Statement of Account (but not on your Invoice).

-The CRN is also used in the transfer of information from the Student Information Management System to the Online Campus (eLearn).
+The CRN is also used in the transfer of information from the Student Information Management System to eLearn.
 If you find that you cannot access one of your courses in eLearn, it will help to resolve the problem more quickly if you know the relevant CRN.

 A 'hold' is a block on your student record that can prevent you from re-enrolling, borrowing resources, receiving results or even graduating.